North and South photo

 A Frenchman called Jean Calvin rose against authority and influenced indirectly the whole civilization of the English-speaking world.

-English and American Protestantism were defined by plurality: the Reformation had a tremendous influence on individual freedom and on the development of an atmosphere of tolerance.
+English and American Protestantism were defined by plurality: the Reformation had a tremendous influence on individual freedom and the development of an atmosphere of tolerance.

-In Britain, churches after the Reformation organized themselves as official national churches: one particular protestant church became the established Church [=> rejection & exclusion].
+In Britain, churches after the Reformation organized themselves as official national churches: one particular protestant church became the established Church (rejection and exclusion).

 The Church of England

-His creation took the simple name of Anglican Church (English Church).
+His creation took the simple name of the Anglican Church (English Church).
 The King had 3 main reasons for the creation of the Church of England:

-1. Personal reason: the King wished to divorce his wife and the Pope refused.
+1. Personal reason: The king wished to divorce his wife and the Pope refused.
 There was a problem of power for the King did not want to be ruled by the Pope.

 2. Financial reason: England was small and poor before colonization and the King needed the Church’s wealth.
 Hence, the King accepted Luther’s theory about the abolition of monasteries and started the Reformation.